GregValiant/GV-PostProcessors/README.md

-# GregValiant's PostProcessors and Plugins for Cura
+# GregValiant's PostProcessors and Plugins for Cura and Prusa/Orca
  PostProcessing Scripts for Cura

 As I work on these I update the Git page.
 The versions here should work as intended and they are not Cura "version specific".
 My own Cura installations go from UM 4.13.1 to current and Smart Avionics 4.20.x fork and I test on those.
 They are likely to be acceptable to Creality and other Cura forks but I don't debug with those.
 Since I am a one-man-band there may be bugs that I did not catch.
 Let me know if there are issues with the post processors.